ARQMath/ARQMathCode/README.md

 ## Getting Started

-To begin the code, first download and locate the ARQMath Dataset from [here] (https://drive.google.com/drive/folders/1YekTVvfmYKZ8I5uiUMbs21G2mKwF9IAm?usp=sharing).
+To begin the code, first download and locate the ARQMath Dataset from [here](https://drive.google.com/drive/folders/1YekTVvfmYKZ8I5uiUMbs21G2mKwF9IAm?usp=sharing).

 Locate the XML file in directory `ARQMath` and use this directory as `ds` parameter for ```post_reader_record.py```.